Truth's Triumph: The Two Seeds

-The doctrine of the two seeds (the seed of the woman versus the seed of the serpent) explains the conflict of natures found within everyone.
+The doctrine of the two seeds (the seed of the woman versus the seed of the serpent) explains the conflict of nature found within everyone.
 Good and evil cannot derive from one source; evil cannot come from God and is never simply the misapplication of things intended for good.
 This mixing of seeds first began when the sons of Seth took wives from the daughters of wicked men.
 So, even Abraham had both seeds within him.
 It is which seed comes to the top in a person which will determine his or her fate at the end of time with the judgment of the 'second death'.
 Hence the Lord loved Jacob and hated Esau before they had done either good or evil.
 Yet Esau gained great blessings along the way even if he will ultimately be cursed by the bad seed within.
 This form of inheritance means, generally, "it is a great privilege to be a child of a good parent."
 Or, as Tomkinson memorably puts it; bastard begets bastard.
 This is a parallel to the way there is generally a physical resemblance between child and parent and it explains Rebecca's anguish, "if Jacob takes a wife of the daughters of Heth ... what good will my life do me?"
 Yet the rule is not rigid and, ultimately, its workings are a mystery of God's will.